capactio/capact/docs/investigation/multi-cluster/README.md

 ### Consequences

 1. Create a dedicated Action (Interface and Implementation) that provision Kubernetes cluster (optional) and installs Capact on it.
-It already existing Kubernetes cluster is not specified, workflow creates own.
+If already existing Kubernetes cluster is not specified, workflow creates own.

 ## Decision